 Most big races on the jumping calendar benefit from a full festival of supporting action and such is the case with the jewel in Ayr’s crown.
 The Scottish Grand National Festival takes place over a Friday and Saturday in mid-late April each year, usually the week after the Aintree equivalent.

-A total of 15 exciting National Hunt events are on offer across the two days, with the headline act serving as the centrepiece to a bumper eight-race card on the Saturday.
-Other highlights at the meeting include the Grade 2 double act of the Scottish Champion Hurdle and the Future Champion Novices’ Chase.
+A total of 14 exciting National Hunt events are on offer across the two days, with the headline act serving as the centrepiece to a seven-race card on the Saturday.
+Other highlights at the meeting include the Grade 2 Scottish Champion Hurdle and the Premier Handicap Chase.
+The Grade 2 Future Champion Novices’ Chase was held at the meeting also but was discontinued after 2023.

 Aintree Legends on the Roll of Honour

-In common with the Aintree Grand National, the Scottish version of the race is also a Grade 3 handicap affair.
-The total prize money of £150,000 (2023) is some way below the £1 million on offer at the Liverpool highlight but still places the race amongst the most valuable races of its type of the season.
+In common with the Aintree Grand National, the Scottish version of the race is also a Premier Handicap (Grade 3) affair.
+The total prize money of £200,000 (2026) is some way below the £1 million on offer at the Liverpool highlight but still places the race amongst the most valuable races of its type of the season.

 Given the premium placed upon staying power and jumping ability, many runners well suited to the Aintree test also go well in this event.
 Indeed, a number of famous names have recorded the National double over the course of their careers, including Music Hall, Little Polveir and Earth Summit, but the only horse to win both races in the same season is the legendary Red Rum, who achieved that feat in 1974.